 We enjoyed our day at the beach so much that we decided to return the next day.
 It was my turn to guard our belongings and towels when my lover returned from the dunes exclaiming “Look who I found!”.
 He was followed by our two, unregistered, overnight guests from a few days prior.
 We hugged and greeted.
 They set up their towels close to ours.
 We were happy to be able to spend more time with each other.
-Once we were fully embracing the calm atmosphere of the beach, cycling between going into the water, basking in the sun, and exploring the dunes.
+Once we were fully embracing the calm atmosphere of the beach, cycling between going into the water, basking in the sun and exploring the dunes.
 When it truly felt like nothing could disturb the perfect peace – that’s when it happened.
 I suddenly awoke from my sleepy beach nap, by what sounded like a high-pitched, manic whistle.
 I sat up in shock, my heart pounding – and felt how the whole atmosphere had changed in a split second.
 Something was going on, and I didn’t understand what.
-Couples around us were scrambling, reaching into their bags and….
+Couples around us were scrambling, reaching into their bags, and….
 Pulling up their swimsuits?
-All around me, men were fumbling withdraw stings and Speedos to hide their bare bodies.
+All around me, men were fumbling to withdraw stings and Speedos to hide their bare bodies.
 Alarmed by their panic, I joined in and pulled up my swimsuit.
-Amidst all the commotion I could identify the source of the whistling and shouting.
+Amidst all the commotion, I could identify the source of the whistling and shouting.
 A stocky, balding man, seemingly breathless by the effort of walking through the sand with his shoes on, in a uniform (albeit one with shorts), was blowing into a whistle, yelling: “Costumi da bagno!
 Costumi da bagno!
 Mettiti i costumi da bagno subito”.
 One couple argued back in Italian too fast for me to decipher, all the while gesticulating wildly.